-During the year, the Company purchased the investment in RGBBV from the Parent Company, at a purchase consideration of USD 66,836,219.
-During the year, the liquidation process of the Company commenced and a liquidator had been appointed on 22 March 2016.
-The liquidation is still in process as at 31 December 2016.
-The value of net assets of RGBBV as at 22 March 2016 was USD 67,609,094 (EUR 59,410,452) which is higher than the investment of the Company, hence no impairment loss is recognised.
+In 2016, the Company purchased the investment in RGBBV from the Parent Company, at a purchase consideration of USD 66,836,219.
+During 2016, the liquidation process of the Company commenced and a liquidator was appointed on 22 March 2016.